Background on HCCIS

 In general, the Diagnostic Imaging Facility form collects information related to the number of (CT, PET, MRI) procedures performed for each health plan payer or public program.
 This form also collects names of any individuals with a financial or economic interest in the Diagnostic Imaging Facility.

 The HCCIS data is self reported and wherever possible, it is audited against the facility specific Audited Financial Statement (or internal financial statements) and Medicare Cost Report.
 Electronic audits are performed to verify calculations and compare to consistency in previous years reporting.

 Each year, HCCIS staff work with MDH researchers and MHA to refine the audit procedure and incorporate any known changes in the industry and to accommodate any changes to the formset.

 No data is released to the public until it has passed all steps in the audit procedure or until the facility has provided sufficient documentation as to why the data does not meet the parameters of the audit.
 This is a policy that is enforced by both MDH and MHA.

 Any approved exclusions to the data are stored in a database at MDH.

 Over the years, every category of data collected on hospitals has been used in studies done by MDH.
 Staffing information was used for a study for the legislature on labor costs, trends in utilization of services and financial trends were used in a study on the hospital industry, and most of the information is used to track general trends in the industry to help respond to legislative requests.
 Currently, the hospital data collected under HCCIS is being used to examine the preparedness and capacity at Minnesota’s hospitals.
 This data is also used within MDH for determining eligibility and awards for several hospital grant programs.

-In addition to State of MN researchers using this data, annual requests for this data have come from the media, MN Nurses' Association, private researchers, the hospitals and surgical centers themselves, and many out of state researchers looking to compare our state in their studies.
+In addition to State of MN researchers using this data, annual requests for this data have come from the media, MN Nurses' Association, private researchers, other state agencies, the hospitals and surgical centers themselves, and many out of state researchers looking to compare our state in their studies.